DanielRoeder1/Retrieval_Training/src/configs/README.md

 #### Logging:
 - print_freq: How often to log the loss (both printing and wandb).
 Note that this relates to gradient update steps.
 Thus if accumulations_steps = 5 and print_freq = 5 then the loss will be logged each 25 steps. (int)
 #### CrossBatchMemory:
-- use: Whether to use CrossBatchMemory (bool)
+- use: Whether to use CrossBatchMemory(not available for Poly-Encoder) (bool)
 - buffer_size: How big the buffer of the cross batch memory is (int)
 - warmup: The number of gradient update steps that need to be executed before the buffer is filled (suggested by paper) (int)
 #### Wandb:
 - use: Whether to use wandb for reporting (bool)
-- credential_path: Path to a txt file that contains the wandb api key of the user (str)
+- credential_path: Path to a txt file that contains the wandb api key of the user.If set to 'default' checks for wandb_key.txt in configs folder. (str)
 - project_name: The project name that the wandb logging related to (str)